a-thoma/codeSpikes/README.md

     FractalGrid(CfrostC):

-    Takes arguments of width, height, and a seed (to be implemented), and produces a fractal.
+    Takes arguments of width, height, and a seed (to be implemented), and produces a "fractal", similar to a frosted window-pane..
     Format of fractal to be decided.